Brazil is the 4th country that grew the most in the solar energy sector in 2021

 The data includes large solar plants with their own energy generation systems on roofs, facades and small plots of land and the ranking, presented this April, is based on the existing power at the end of 2021.

-According to the Agency, Brazil ended 2021 with more than 13.6 GW of operational power from solar sources.
+According to the Agency, Brazil ended 2021 with more than 13,6 GW of operational power from solar sources.
 The overall ranking is led by China, with 306 GW.

-For Rodrigo Sauaia, CEO of ABSOLAR (Brazilian Association of Photovoltaic Solar Energy), solar energy is quick to install and helps to ease consumers' pockets, reducing their electricity costs by up to 90% and placing emphasis on power plants.
+For Rodrigo Sauaia, CEO of ABSOLAR (Brazilian Association of Photovoltaic Solar Energy), solar energy is quick to install and helps ease consumers' pockets, reducing their electricity costs by up to 90% and placing emphasis on power plants.

 “Large solar plants generate electricity at prices up to ten times lower than emergency fossil thermoelectric plants or electricity imported from neighboring countries currently, two of the main factors responsible for the tariff increase on consumers,” said Sauaia.